patxipierce/tags-ffs/README.md

 ## To Do

-- Should use data-attribute on deletion instead of tag text.
+- Should use data-attribute on deletion instead of tag text (so its a little more organized).
 - More CSS styles for light and dark themes, for the kids.
-- "tests.html" could be more to the point.
-The header is irrelevant.

 ## Changelog